 Drawing instructions in the Interoperability Catalogue specify the display order used by the rendering engine in producing the portrayal output of a given feature type/geometric primitive type/attribute value combination.
 The S100_IC_DrawingInstruction element in interoperability catalogues determines the order of drawing the feature type identified by its featureCode attribute relative to other feature types in the same display plane.
 The applicability of an S100_IC_DrawingInstruction to feature types can be further restricted by the type of spatial primitive and values of thematic attribute, using geometryType and attributeCombination attributes of S100_IC_DrawingInstruction.

 The S100_IC_DrawingInstruction element in interoperability catalogues is similar in operation to the layering and priority aspects of the DrawingInstruction element in portrayal catalogues (see S-100 Part 9 - Portrayal), and therefore has attributes that are equivalent to some of the attributes and roles of the portrayal catalogue element.
 Where there is an exact correspondence with a portrayal catalogue element, the element in the Interoperability Catalogue element supersedes the portrayal catalogue element.
 The correspondences are summarized in the table in section 4.4.2.6.
 (Definitions of individual attributes in S100_IC_DrawingInstruction are given in section 4.7 of this specification; definitions of the portrayal catalogue attributes are provided in S-100 Ed.
-3.0.0 § 9-11.2.2).
+4.X/3.0.0 § 9-11.2.2).

 The S100_IC_DrawingInstruction element contains an additional attribute that allows substitution of symbolization instructions generated by portrayal processing.